Report cites Hawaii agency for not doing better job with boy

 Keopu Reelitz, a Department of Human Services spokeswoman, declined to comment when contacted by The Associated Press on the report filed in Hilo Family Court.

-Under a plea deal, Peter Kema was sentenced to 20 years in prison with a mandatory minimum of six years and eight months if he helps authorities find the remains of his son.
+Under a plea deal, Peter Kema could be sentenced to 20 years in prison with a mandatory minimum of six years and eight months if he helps authorities find the remains of his son.

 “Peter Boy” suffered a severe arm injury sometime between December 1996 and February 1997, which was left untreated by his parents, Lane said in his report.
 The smell of an infection prompted his parents to keep him isolated in a “stink room,” according to the report.